Aravindhnath/Ex-No-4-Creating-Procedures-using-PL-SQL/README.md

 ![Output](/exp4_DBMS.png)

 ### Result:
-The program has been successfully implemented.
+The program has been implemented successfully.